APRIL - MAY 2016

 MARCH – APRIL 2017

-Using the results of evaluation and public feedback, we will develop a preferred solution that best meets the programme objectives.
+Using the feedback from the public engagement and the results of our evaluation, we will develop a preferred scenario that best meets the programme objectives.
 This will also take into account other considerations such as funding and feasibility.

 Timing to be confirmed